Skip to main content

 Expand description

 PBKDF2 is defined in terms of a keyed pseudo-random function (PRF).
-Most commonly HMAC is used as this PRF.
+The most commonly used PRF for this purpose is HMAC.
 In such cases you can use pbkdf2_hmac and pbkdf2_hmac_array functions.
-The former accepts a byte slice which gets filled with generated key, while the former returns an array with generated key of requested length.
+The former accepts a byte slice which gets filled with generated key, while the latter returns an array with generated key of requested length.

 use hex_literal::hex;